tanzu-end-to-end/clusters/README.md

 * Helm
 * kubectl

+A network with a DHCP server to which to connect the cluster node VMs that Tanzu Kubernetes Grid deploys is required!

 These scripts assume you have already followed the [pre-reqs for TKG](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.1/vmware-tanzu-kubernetes-grid-11/GUID-install-tkg-vsphere.html#vsphere-permissions), and have [setup a storage policy](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.2/vmware-tanzu-kubernetes-grid-12/GUID-tanzu-k8s-clusters-storage.html#create-policy) to use for your default storage class.

 Additionally, you need to setup a Route53 zone to host the domain for your workshop ev